Azametzin/100-days-of-code/README.md

-# I've joined the #100DaysOfCode Challenge.
+# This is the 300 Days Of Code, based on the #100DaysOfCode Challenge.

 ## Contents
 * [Rules](rules.md)